flame-code/FLAME/docs/minhopp.rst

 **minter**: It defines how frequent minhop results are written into files.
 These files can be used for a restart minhopp run.
-For MH runs in which the potential is obtained from fast methods such as force fields, it is recommended to use a much larger value than 1, otherwise alborz will be slow due printing intermediate results many times.
+For MH runs in which the potential is obtained from fast methods such as force fields, it is recommended to use a much larger value than 1, otherwise FLAME will be slow due printing intermediate results many times.

     default: ``1``